peppajoke/bae-trader/README.md

 `-c chaos mode.
 Adds some randomness to your investment strategy so that it's diverse between runs`

-`-b=100 budget=100, lets you specify how much money to invest at most`
+`-b=100 budget=100, lets you specify how much money to invest at most, in dollars`

 `-real invests in the real world.
 By default, bae-trader will run simulations against a "paper" stock environment`